 A google search will result in an overload of information on the topic.
-Some websites try to downplay this condition, say it’s over-diagnosed, and the procedure is done far too often.
-This post will going to share my own personal experience breastfeeding my baby with a tongue tie.
+Some downplay the condition, claim it’s over-diagnosed, and say the procedure is done far too often.
+This post will share my own personal experience breastfeeding my baby with a tongue tie.

 How the Struggle Began

-Starting on the 2nd day of our daughter’s life, I was told by hospital lactation that I needed to pump (and wash the supplies!) after every breastfeeding session and then syringe feed the baby my colostrum.
-I was recovering from a cesarean and obviously sleep deprived.
-This routine quickly became exhausting.
-After we were discharged from the hospital I had 2 follow-up lactation visits at the hospital.
-These visits were only 30 minutes and felt rushed.
-We did a weighted feeding and the nurse observed my daughter as she ate.
 At the first appointment my daughter took less than an ounce of milk between both breasts.
 She was supposed to be taking about double that amount.
 The lactation consultant explained to me that the anatomy of my breasts suggested a condition called Insufficient Glandular Tissue.
 Sometimes referred to tubular (or tuberous) breast deformity in the plastic surgery world.
 During puberty, a woman’s breast tissue simply does not fully develop.
 I’ve always hated the way my breasts looked.
 Always.
 So, hearing that I may have this condition was nothing short of devastating.
 I felt like the one purpose these things I hated so much were meant to serve had failed me.